Leveraging Voltage-Controlled Magnetic Anisotropy to Solve Sneak Path Issues in Crossbar Arrays: Introduction

 Compared to other non-volatile memory technologies, spintronic devices possesses the advantage of lower operating voltage which reduces energy consumption, faster read and write processes, unlimited endurance and compatibility to conventional CMOS-based systems, which makes it a promising choice to build the next generation hardware platform for neuromorphic computing systems \cite{Verma2020}.
 However, the intrinsic non-linear physics of emergent novel switching mechanisms of spintronic devices have not been leveraged before to mitigate the sneak path current issue in crossbar array based systems.
 In this paper, a single-device bit cell solution leveraging voltage-controlled magnetic anisotropy (VCMA) effect is proposed.
 During the writing process, the full set voltage applied to selected cell switches the device via VCMA effect, while the switching of half-selected cells is still dominated by spin transfer torque (STT).
 Since the pulse width to achieve high switching probability by VCMA effect is much shorter, the pulse width of set voltage signal can be chosen properly so that a high switching probability is achieved for selected cell while half-selected cells still have a low switching probability tending to zero.
 The sharp switching probability difference among half-selected cells and selected cells under the applied voltage signal enables a high write accuracy since undesired switching of half-selected cells are restrained.
+More importantly, the sharp increase in switching probability is due to change in the switching mechanism and is independent of the pulsewidth and can be achieved even with a short pulse in this proposed framework.
+Compared to STT dominated mechanism, where the sharpness of switching probability increase with pulse amplitude is related to the pulsewidth \cite{garello2018sot}, the proposed framework provides more design-time flexibility.
 Simultaneously, the proposed solution reduces the system level energy consumption due to short pulse widths required by the VCMA effect for magnetic state switching.